-- How many women do you expect to treat there, and have you managed to recruit good doctors and surgeons to carry out the clitoral repair surgery in Burkina Faso?
+- How many women do you expect to treat in the hospital, and have you managed to recruit good doctors and surgeons to carry out the clitoral repair surgery in Burkina Faso?

 Our current waiting list in Burkina Faso has more than 300 patients.
-Dr. Bowers from California who is our main surgeon at this time is definitely looking forward to training doctors in Burkina Faso who will be able to carry on the work on location.
+Dr. Bowers from California and Dr. Henning from Toronto, Canada are definitely looking forward to training doctors in Burkina Faso who will be able to carry on the work on location.
 Our goal is to offer this surgery completely free of charge.
 The current fee in Burkina Faso for such surgery is between $300 and $500, representing a 1-2 year salary for the patients.
-Dr. Bowers also looks forward to sharing surgical methods with African Doctors who already practice Dr. Foldes' surgery technique but may not have been exposed to his direct training.
+Our surgeons also look forward to sharing surgical methods with African Doctors who already practice Dr. Foldes' surgery technique but may not have been exposed to his direct training.
 (Dr. Bowers was trained by Dr. Foldes on 2 occasions and consequently trained Dr. Henning).
-We plan to also train doctors from outside Burkina Faso like Kenya, Egypt or Nigeria where a large number of FGM are found and even South Africa where FGM is not practiced but where many FGM victims migrate for economical reasons.
+We plan to also train doctors from outside Burkina Faso like Kenya, the Gambia, Egypt or Nigeria where a large number of FGM are found and even South Africa where FGM is not practiced but where many FGM victims migrate for economical reasons.
 Our hospital will be a base for training these doctors in parallel to our humanitarian missions.

-Dr. Bowers, Dr. Henning, Dr Espedilla, Trauma Counselor Larry Ashley and their medical staff, all donate 100% of their surgical time and expertise every time they operate on a patient or counsel them.
+Dr. Bowers, Dr. Henning and their medical staff, all donate 100% of their surgical time and expertise every time they operate on a patient.
 The money the patients are charged at the time of the surgery in the US or in Europe strictly goes to the medical facility where the surgery takes place and not the surgeons.

 The advantage of having our own hospital in Burkina Faso is that the patients won't have to pay for these medical fees.